Tips for optimizing your website for mobile devices

 Compression tools can be your best friends

-Some of the most popular tools are HTML compressors.
-They delete unnecessary white space, code, and content of your website.
-Some other tools, like CSS minifier and CSS compressor, are able to link the code in chains to improve and help your site perform better.
+Some of the most popular online tools are the so-called HTML compressors.
+They can delete unnecessary white spaces, unused code, and inappropriate content from your website.
+Some other tools like CSS minifier are able to chain-link code in order to improve your website and boost its performance.

-While the desktop version could be your primary source of traffic and a more important asset, it is essential to make your mobile version identify with your business as well.
-Because of this, ensure that you utilize the same color scheme and fonts as in your desktop version, and do not forget to put your logo and all the other branding features that are present on your desktop version.
+While the desktop version of your website might be your primary source of incoming traffic, it is essential to make the mobile version of your website identify with your business as well.
+Because of this, ensure that you utilize the same color scheme and fonts as your desktop version and do not forget to install your logo and other branding features that are present on your desktop version.

 Do not overcrowd the screen with an excessive amount of content.
 This does not mean that you should limit the amount of content that you upload, but you should rather consider how it is going to be displayed on mobile and other different resolutions.
 Ensure that you have some space between the lines and that you structure your content using headings and paragraphs as that can help users understand the content on the page better.